2017 Annual Meeting

 Course Co-chairs: Christina Greenaway, MD, FRCPC and Susan Kuhn, MD, MSc, DTMH

-This course offers a comprehensive examination of the health disparities and unique health needs of diverse migrant populations, the systems designed to respond to them, and the skills needed by their health care providers.
+This course offers a comprehensive examination of the health disparities and unique health needs of diverse migrant populations, the systems designed to respond to them, and the skills needed by their healthcare providers.
 We will review the changes in migration over time and the value migrants bring to our societies.
 Various national screening strategies will be reviewed along with some disease-specific programs.
 Recent experiences in managing surges in migration will be presented.
-Cultural competence skills and their integral role in migrant care will be presented, and illustrated through clinical cases.
+Cultural competence skills and their integral role in migrant care will be presented and illustrated through clinical cases.
 These topics will be presented by well-recognized faculty with a global perspective.
-The targeted audience includes any clinician who cares for migrants and would like to develop a deeper understanding of the broad context of migrant health, and expand their knowledge of conditions and skills needed to provide optimal care for this population.
+The target audience includes any clinician who cares for migrants, would like to develop a deeper understanding of the broad context of migrant health, and expand their knowledge of conditions and skills needed to provide optimal care for this population.

 Arbovirology Pre-Meeting Course

 Clinical Presentation and Management of Arboviral Diseases: Lessons from the Bedside for Researchers at the Bench or in the Bush